LITTER BOX CLEANING TIPS

 Nobody likes cleaning the litter box.
 So imagine if the litter box could clean itself!
-A self-cleaning litter box seems like a dream come true, but before you put one in your shopping cart, consider the pros and cons of a self-cleaning litter box.
+An automatic litter box seems like a dream come true, but before you put one in your shopping cart, consider the pros and cons.

 If you can find a self-cleaning litter box that’s a good fit for your household (more on that below), it can reduce the amount of time you spend scooping the box—always a plus!

-If you’re going to be away for a few days, a self-cleaning litter box can limit the mess you come home to.
+If you’re going to be away for a few days, an automatic litter box can limit the mess you come home to.
 For longer absences, having a self-cleaning litter box might make it easier to find a willing cat sitter!

 The most common types of self-cleaning litter boxes use a rake to remove clumps and solid waste and deposit them in a sealed container that you empty later.
 Sounds great, but like any mechanical component, it may not work well all the time—and the maintenance may be more trouble than simply scooping the litter box daily!
 Make sure to read some reviews before purchasing a self-cleaning litter box.

-Due to the time it takes to run a cleaning cycle, a self-cleaning litter box might not be the best choice if you have two, three, or more cats.
-If you do choose to buy a self-cleaning litter box for your multi-cat household, be sure to get one for each cat so no one gets “shut out” during cleaning.
+Due to the time it takes to run a cleaning cycle, an automatic litter box might not be the best choice if you have two, three, or more cats.
+If you do choose to buy one for your multi-cat household, be sure to get one for each cat so no one gets “shut out” during cleaning.

 If you’re hoping to get out of cleaning the litter box altogether, you’re out of luck.
 Most models require some daily maintenance, ranging from emptying the waste receptacle to raking the litter between cleanings to keep it level, or even removing clumps and clogs from the rake.
 Do your homework and be sure that you’re really making litter box care more convenient.

-Whether you try a self-cleaning litter box, or decide it isn’t for you, a high-performance cat litter will make it easier to keep the litter box clean.
-World’s Best Cat Litter™ is the only cat litter that harnesses the concentrated power of corn to deliver outstanding odor control and quick clumping in a long-lasting litter.
-To make cleanup even simpler, just scoop and flush—World’s Best Cat Litter™ is tested and proven flushable* and septic safe.
-Find the World’s Best Cat Litter™ that’s right for you.
+Whether you try an automatic litter box, or decide it isn’t for you, a high-performance cat litter will make it easier to keep the box clean.
+World’s Best Cat Litter™ is created with whole-kernel corn to deliver outstanding odor control and quick clumping, naturally.